Zokalyx/Zokalyx/README.md

 Hi!
-If you are interested, check out my personal webpage to know about me: [zokalyx.github.io](https://zokalyx.github.io/).
+If you're interested, check out my personal webpage to know about me: [zokalyx.github.io](https://zokalyx.github.io/).

 When it comes to coding, I'm really interested in:
 - Discord bots